 Food

-If you’ve got a meal plan and you know that’s all you need, you can leave this section blank—or you can use this area to include additional monthly food costs, such as coffee, eating out, and groceries.
+If you’ve got a meal plan and you know that’s all you need, you can leave this section blank.
+Use this area to include additional monthly food costs, such as coffee, eating out, and groceries.
+You will not be billed for this cost.

 Bills